 Who we are and what we do

 Our website address is https://www.minimalistfocus.com.
 We are a blog – website (the “Website” or “Minimalist Focus“) sharing content about minimalism, design, personal finance, and culture.
-The Website is legally subject to the laws of the Grand Duchy of Luxembourg law as well as EU law through the owner of the site.
+The Website is legally subject to the laws of Estonia as well as EU law through the owner of the site.
+For more info on the ownership of the site, check our terms and disclaimer.

 In order to comply with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation or “GDPR”), and the California Consumer Privacy Act (the “CCPA“), this is our transparent and public privacy statement (the “Privacy Statement“).